 Located 1.5 miles offshore in to the San Francisco Bay Alcatraz Island is home to an abandoned prison and the oldest working lighthouse on the West Coast of the United States.
 The Island was once home to some of the USA's worst criminals until the 1970's and has been a popular tourist spot ever since.
 Entry to the island is free; you will only pay for the ferry there.
 It is definitely a worthwhile and insightful experience for anyone visiting the Bay Area.

 The Chinese influence in San Francisco dates back to the 1850's and boomed with the gold rush.
 Chinatown was the only area of the city deemed by the government as a place for these immigrants to reside.
 The area quickly became lined with Chinese shops, restaurants, and businesses.
 It became a colourful display of Chinese culture within the city.

-Today, over 20 per cent of San Francisco's population is of Chinese descent.
+Today, over 20 percent of San Francisco's population is of Chinese decent.
 It is the oldest Chinatown in the USA and the largest Chinatown in the world outside of Asia.
 It is a worthwhile place to visit for an Asian-American cultural experience.